Guide

 • Use insurance if you have full glass coverage — almost always the right move.

-• Ask about glass brand — quality aftermarket from Pilkington, Saint-Gobain, AGC, or PGW is comparable to OEM for most vehicles.
+• Ask about the glass brand — quality aftermarket from Pilkington, Saint-Gobain, AGC, or PGW is comparable to OEM for most vehicles.

 What This Looks Like at Ocean Auto Glass